 Because Alzheimer’s disease tops the list of dementia causes in the US, most research on cannabis for dementia has focused on that condition.
 But because of its anti-inflammatory and neuroprotective effects on brain cells, cannabis can also be helpful for symptoms that come from other causes like vascular dementia or the neurodegenerative disorder Parkinson’s disease.

 A combination of THC and CBD seems to be most effective in reducing dementia symptoms, especially those related to anxiety and mood changes.
 Marijuana can also help with sleep disorders including “sundowning,” the late-afternoon restlessness and anxiety that strikes many Alzheimer’s disease sufferers.

-Those with mild forms of cognitive impairment often choose to smoke or vape cannabis.
-But caregivers and family members can administer smoke-free consumption methods to people who have advanced problems with memory and self-care.
-These include marijuana tinctures and cannabis edibles.
-Patients can easily ingest precise cannabis doses when tinctures are added to their food or drink.
-And cannabis edibles, whether pre-made or homemade, mean the medicine’s effects last longer than with vaping or smoking.
+Those with mild forms of cognitive impairment often choose to smoke or vape cannabis, but caregivers and family members can administer smoke-free consumption methods to people who have advanced problems with memory and self-care.
+These include cannabis tinctures and edibles.
+Patients can easily ingest precise cannabis doses when tinctures are added to their food or drink, and cannabis edibles, whether pre-made or homemade, mean the medicine’s effects last longer than with vaping or smoking.

-Dementia has many causes, but the same result: damage to neurons that keep the brain functioning properly.
-Because it works with the body’s own ECS to protect and clear those vulnerable neurons, cannabis may be the key to relieving the symptoms of dementia at their source.
+Dementia has many causes, but the result is the same: damage to neurons that keep the brain functioning properly.
+Because it works with the body’s own ECS to protect and clear those vulnerable neurons, cannabis may be helpful in relieving the symptoms of dementia at their source.